 Follicular unit extraction involves harvesting individual follicles from an area on your head where there is lots of healthy hair growth.
 These follicles are then inserted into the scalp where hair loss has occurred.

 FUE is a newer procedure than FUT, but has now become the most popular option for hair transplant patients.
-The 2020 ISHRS Practice Census found that 66% of patients worldwide opted for FUE surgery.
+The 2022 ISHRS Practice Census found that 75.4% of male patients worldwide opted for FUE surgery .

 What is FUT (Follicular Unit Transplantation)?